214,900+

 Dual agency without disclosure

 If your broker also represents the seller, they must disclose this.
-Dual agency creates inherent conflicts of interest that can affect negotiation outcomes.
+Dual agency can change the quality of negotiation advice you receive.

-There are several ways to find brokers, each with its pros and cons.
-The ideal approach depends on your timeline, property type, and how much research you want to do yourself.
+There are several ways to find brokers, each with pros and cons.
+The right approach depends on your timeline, property type, and how much screening you want to do yourself.

 - Easy to browse and filter